-If you have any sort of chronic health condition, mental or physical, chances are that someone has mentioned cannabis as treatment.
+If you have any sort of chronic health condition, mental or physical, chances are that someone has mentioned cannabis as a treatment.

-For people who don’t want a hazy high or live in a state where weed is illegal, cannabidiol (CBD), another chemical compound found in the cannabis plant, still offers medicinal appeal.
+For people who don’t want a hazy high or who live in a state where weed is illegal, cannabidiol (CBD), another chemical compound found in the cannabis plant, still offers medicinal appeal.

-In part because the usual anxiety treatment could be risky, many people are opting to use CBD to alleviate their stress and anxiety.
+In part because typical anxiety medications can be habit forming and misused, many people are opting to use CBD to alleviate their stress and anxiety.

 So how do you actually use it?

-Vaping is arguably one of the quickest ways to feel effects of CBD, which is important in an acute anxiety situation.
+Vaping is arguably one of the quickest ways to feel the effects

 Another drawback, according to Gill, is that the strain she vaped was cost-prohibitive in her home state, so she switched to taking CBD oil under her tongue.

 CBD oils and oral sprays are also becoming more popular with consumers.
 People take sublingual oils by dropping the liquid under their tongue.

 The mucous membranes are filled with tiny capillaries, so the CBD is absorbed quickly and directly into the bloodstream.

 Since switching to CBD oil, Gill says she takes it morning and night.
 “Currently, I take 25 mg [milligrams] of full-spectrum high-CBD oil twice a day — in the morning and before bed.
 I also frequently take it during the day to relieve my anxiety symptoms.
 It’s the first thing I reach for [when] my mind starts racing.”